binupax6699/BUGATTI-TOURBILLON-B-2-SPIRIT-CINEMATIC/README.md

 The project was created with cinematic presentation in mind, including scene composition, camera work, lighting, and environmental detail.

-The Blender project is **completed**.
-The final video edit will be added separately.

 **YouTube Video:** [wach the full video]

 ## Music